SAP-samples/teched2022-IN181/exercises/exercise1/README.md

 Note: - After 3 failed attempts, your Gateway will lock.

 Congratulations!
-You have successfully created an API provider!
+You have successfully created an API provider.
+Continue to - [Exercise 2 - Exercise 2 Configure an API Proxy](../exercise2/README.md)